nfordhk/100-days-of-code/log.md

 **Thoughts**: I’ve learned tons but I’m ready to power through and finish this course.
 I really want to start on the project to apply this new knowledge.
 Learning for too long without applying it makes me feel a bit bored.

+### Day 22: August 30, Friday

+**Today's Progress**: Continued with Codecademy CSS course on Grid Essentials.

+**Thoughts**: One more course to go on the CSS track.
+I’m looking forward to completing it.
+I felt a bit confused about all the way to create and draw the grids.
+Probably should spend a little more time one this section.